Qatar says Gaza cease-fire will begin Friday morning, with aid to follow ‘as soon as possible’

 “We will continue it until we achieve all our goals,” Netanyahu said, adding that he had delivered the same message in a phone call to U.S. President Joe Biden.
 Washington has provided extensive military and diplomatic support to Israel since the start of the war.

-Fighting has raged outside the hospital for days, and hundreds of people have already been evacuated to the south.
-It was unclear if the arrest of Abu Selmia would affect those efforts.

-Israeli military spokesman Col. Richard Hecht said combat operations would continue “until we are given the order to hold our fire.”
+The Israeli military said combat operations would continue until it was ordered to hold fire, and chief spokesman Rear Adm.
+Daniel Hagari said troops would remain in place during the truce.
+Israeli forces hold much of northern Gaza, where they say they have dismantled tunnels and much of Hamas’ infrastructure there.

-Israeli troops have surrounded the Jabaliya refugee camp and called on any residents inside to evacuate during a three-hour window Thursday, he said.
-The military has said it is pursuing Hamas fighters in Jabaliya, a dense urban district adjacent to Gaza City that has come under intense bombardment for weeks.
+The military said it has surrounded the Jabaliya refugee camp and called on any residents inside to evacuate Thursday.
+The military has said it is pursuing Hamas fighters in Jabaliya, a dense urban district adjacent to Gaza City that has been heavily bombarded for weeks.

+The military said Thursday it detained the director of Gaza City’s Shifa Hospital, Mohammed Abu Selmia, for questioning over his involvement in what it called “extensive” Hamas activities in the hospital.
+Gaza’s Health Ministry condemned Abu Selmia’s arrest and called on international bodies to intervene.

+A day earlier, Israel showed a tunnel and rooms that military officials said were a major Hamas hideout beneath Shifa.
+Hamas and hospital staff deny Israeli allegations that Shifa was used as a militant command center.
+Hagari said Israel has mapped out Shifa Hospital and plans to destroy all “terror infrastructure” it has found.

 Israel has threatened to extend its invasion to southern Gaza, where most of the territory’s population is now located.
 More than 1 million people, including hundreds of thousands who fled the north, have crammed into overflowing U.N.-run shelters with dwindling food, water and basic supplies.